Types of Surfboards and what they are used for (Materials and Measurements)

 Longboard

 A longboard is a surfboard that is 2.5 meters long and is designed for maximum stability.
-This board should have a wide nose, a lot of volume, and should be single-fin or 2+1.
-Longboards are the original surfboards of the surfing world, but they have not escaped evolution over the years.
+This board must have a wide nose, a lot of volume, and must be single-fin or 2+1.
+Longboards are the original surfboards in the surfing world, but they have not escaped evolution over the years.

 There are longboards that are designed for high performance, as well as the more traditional noseriding and cruising.
-A single fin requires less friction (more sliding), while a 2+1 configuration gives more grip with a consequent loss of fluidity due to more wear.
+A single fin requires less friction (more glide), while a 2+1 configuration gives you more grip with the consequent loss of smoothness as there is more wear and tear.

-When the waves are affordable, nothing works as well as a longboard.
+When the waves are affordable nothing works as well as a longboard.
 Longboards are the perfect type of surfboard for beginners to learn on, but they are difficult to handle in more demanding conditions.
-This type of board is manageable in small waves, but if you want to tackle a wilder wave, you will need to be experienced as it is not easy to tame in adverse conditions.
+This type of board is manageable in small waves, but if you want to tackle a wilder wave, you will need to be experienced as they are not easy to tame in rough conditions.

 Shortboard

-Do you know what type of surfboards are the most common and the most used?
-Yes, the shortboard.
+Do you know what kind of surfboards are the most common and the most used?
+Yes, shortboards.

 Shortboards are boards designed for fast maneuvers.
 With a design considered as the most evolved, they are versatile boards suitable for all wave conditions, because they offer a good balance between speed and maneuverability.

 Do you want to know who they are suitable for?
-Being a short board, it is the most technical type of surfboard, which requires an intermediate level of surfing to be able to enjoy all its possibilities.
+Being a short board, it is the most technical type of surfboard, which requires an intermediate level of surfing to enjoy all its possibilities.

-Although it offers more room for maneuver, it is unstable and has a lower fluctuation rate.
-Therefore, it is not a type of board recommended for beginners.
+Although it offers more leeway, it is unstable and has a lower fluctuation rate.
+Therefore, it is not a recommended type of board for beginners.

 The short board length is 5 to 6.5 feet, with a pointed, low-volume nozzle.